 - WaterGard is for indoor use only.
 If the end user desires the unit to be placed outdoors it is the sole responsibly of the end user to protect the unit from freezing and inclement weather conditions. - Ideally WaterGard should be located out of direct sunlight.
 If this is not possible some components may experience discoloration from direct UV rays due to sunlight.
-This is mainly an aesthetic issue and won't adversely impact performance. - WaterGard should be located on a level floor or housekeeping pad. - · Floor load rating must be sufficient to accept WaterGard weight. - The location must be dry and frost-free. - Normally, inlet feedwater temperature should not exceed 77°F. Water temperatures above this will negatively impact the quality of the water. - Feedwater to the WaterGard unit must not contain chlorine or oil.
+This is mainly an aesthetic issue and won't adversely impact performance. - WaterGard should be located on a level floor or housekeeping pad. - · Floor load rating must be sufficient to accept WaterGard weight. - The location must be dry and frost-free. - Normally, inlet water temperature should not exceed 77°F. Water temperatures from 77°F to 113°F will negatively impact the quality of the water.
+Anything above 113°F may impact the integrity of the membrane. - Feedwater to the WaterGard unit must not contain chlorine or oil.
 For more information refer to Table 3. - A floor drain close to the unit is required that can carry away the reject flow from the WaterGard system.
 See Table 2 for reject flow requirements. - The water pressure at the WaterGard inlet when in operation, must be a minimum of 30 psi, and must not exceed a maximum of 80 psi.
 If the pressure exceeds the maximum stated pressure, or if it fluctuates to pressures exceeding 80 psi, install a pressure-reducing valve at the inlet. - The flow of inlet feedwater supplied to the WaterGard unit shall be an uninterrupted flow at 30 psi minimum, and at a minimum flow rate of twice the rated product permeate water flow of the WaterGard unit purchased.
 See Table 2 for minimum flow rates. - WaterGard should be additionally secured in areas where necessary using seismic and wind rated anchor bolts and straps.
 All applicable local codes shall be followed.